top of page

 • If the mix engineer will finalize the mix to it's final sonic performance, and considers mastering the process of assembling and printing the final product onto a medium from which duplication or distribution may occur, that's probably worth the extra cost, but it should not be the same expensive hourly or song rate as mixing.
 Not even close!

 • If you think mastering is tweaking the sound to taste and making it louder, and your mix engineer is also going to master the mix, there's no additional mastering required!
-If the engineer charges you extra for more "mastering" tweaking of the sound, you're probably being duped into extra unnecessary cost!
+If the engineer charges you extra for more "mastering" tweaks of the sound of each individual song, you might be duped into extra unnecessary cost!

 It's not unusual for those wearing the multiple hats to be entrepreneurs, or self-employed engineers hoping to one day split these roles among multiple people.
 There's really no harm in one engineer performing all these duties.
 My warning is to watch out for a mix engineer who charges an extra rate to slap on some final processing and merely saving the file(s) as .wav.

-Again, if a mix engineer is experienced in mastering, and the speakers (and the room) they listen to are capable of mastering, then, there's little cause to separate these duties.
-Even if the engineer has an outboard analog mastering chain to use, all mixes could e passed through those merely charging a small additional rate for playback time through that chain.
+If a mix engineer is experienced in mastering, and the speakers (and the room) they listen to are capable of mastering, then, there's little cause to separate these functions.
+Even if the engineer has an outboard analog mastering chain to use for mastering, all mixes could be passed through those merely charging a small additional rate for playback time through that chain.
+But again that probably could be done while mixing.

 As many in the industry will recommend, always, always, ALWAYS use a separate mastering engineer.
 Yes, a mix engineer can master, but the benefits of a separate experienced mastering engineer cannot be overstated.
 Anyone who's been listening to a mix for days or weeks, sometimes months, can no longer be objective.
 Too much acceptance and attachment has been formed to how the mix already sounds.
 Often, the only way this can be righteously accomplished is for the mix engineer to take a long vacation from the mix, completely wrecking your release date.